Silvio Berlusconi: Anti-immigration laws

-During his long career as Prime Minister, Berlusconi has had to deal with massive immigration from the coast of North Africa.
+During his long career as Prime Minister, Berlusconi had to deal with massive immigration from the coast of North Africa.
 To limit illegal immigration, the Berlusconi's government promulgated the Bossi-Fini law in 2002.
-This law took the name by the leaders of the two right-wing allied parties in Berlusconi's government coalition, Umberto Bossi of Lega Nord and Gianfranco Fini of National Alliance.

 The law provides the expulsion, issued by the Prefect of the Province where an illegal foreign immigrant is found, and is immediately performed with the assistance at the border of the police.
-Illegal immigrants without valid identity documents, are taken to detention centers, set up by the Turco-Napolitano law, to be identified.
-The law provides for the issuance of residence permits to persons who provide proof of having a job for their maintenance budget.
-To this general rule you add the special residence permits and those in the application of the right to asylum.

-The standard allows the repatriation to the country of origin on the high seas, on the basis of bilateral agreements between Italy and neighboring countries, which commit the police forces of their respective countries to cooperate in the prevention of illegal immigration.
+The standard allows the repatriation to the country of origin on the high seas, on the basis of bilateral agreements between Italy and neighbouring countries.
 If the illegal immigrant ships dock on Italian soil, the identification of those entitled to political asylum and the supply of medical treatment and care is undertaken by the marine police force.
-The law had been severely criticised by the centre-left opposition.
+The law had been criticised by the centre-left opposition and the European Parliament.

-In 2013, the European Parliament asked Italy to modify the Bossi-Fini law because it was too restrictive and severe.